OPS-E2E-PPE/VBA-Docs/api/PowerPoint.HiLoLines.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 Use the **[HiLoLines](PowerPoint.ChartGroup.HiLoLines.md)** property to return the **HiLoLines** object.
 The following example uses the **HasHiLowLines** property to add high-low lines to the first chart (the chart must be a line chart) in the active document.
 The example then makes the high-low lines blue.